Textile repairer Molly Martin hosted a day of slow stitching and mindful clothing repair.

 18th/19th of January 2020

-During the class Molly will share her extensive knowledge on the history of repair and discuss the mindful and meditative aspects derived from these ancient practices.
+During the class Molly shared her extensive knowledge on the history of repair and discuss the mindful and meditative aspects derived from these ancient practices.

-You will each have a small linen patch to work on first as a sample and then we will move on to the garments that you’ve brought along.
+Each participant had a small linen patch to work on first as a sample to then move on to the garments that they had brought along.

-Learn the skills you need to repair and restore your most treasured textiles and enjoy them for many more years to come.
-Taking these useful and mindful skills home with you forever.
+All participants learned the skills you need to repair and restore your most treasured textiles and enjoy them for many more years to come.
+Taking these useful and mindful skills home with them forever.

 "Nothing is finished, nothing is perfect and nothing lasts" - A Japanese proverb

 Molly Martin works as a professional textile repairer, specialising in delicate fabric restoration and Japanese boro repair.
 She has taught numerous workshops on the art of mending throughout the UK, working closely with slow fashion brands such as egg and Toast.
 Molly hopes to encourage more people to mend their clothes in an attempt to make a small difference in the ever wasteful fast fashion industry.
 She says that ‘mending can be a tonic; igniting a mindful appreciation of being in the moment.
 She believes that mending by hand encourages us to slow down and by doing so, the process can help us to reconnect to ourselves and the clothes that we wear.